About the Government Gazette

 - If alterations to these times occur because of public holidays, etc., prior notice highlighting these changes will appear on page 2 of preceding issues of the Gazette.

-- All notices or material lodged for publication must be accompanied by the following documents:
+- All notices or material lodged for publication must be accompanied by:

-- a formal request to publish – this can be an email format;
+- a formal request to publish - this can be included in a cover letter or in the email request to publish a notice; and

-- a word version of the lodged notice for publication.
+- a word document version of the lodged notice for publication.

 Advertising rates and payments